CN3ves/5-/docs/index.md

 > A character that has succeeded, may pay the resistance cost to re-roll one die of the player's choice: If he success, he chooses a suitable ability as a critical hit to impose an extra effect on the target.

 **Stances**: Given the limited scope of these basic actions, the players may attempt to take a stance, adding more strategic options to the conflict.
 Stances are a special way to *raise the stakes*, reflecting different ways the character may currently approaching conflict and result in some kind of trade-off.
-If the charatcer succeeds the action, it gains the bonus, otherwise it has to pay the stake resistance cost.
+If the charatcer succeeds the action, it gains the bonus, otherwise it has to pay the a (mental) resistance cost.
 For example:
   * Gaining a bonus at a skill by taking a penalty on another.
 > A defensive character may wish to take a +1 defensive bonus.
 To do that it "pays" a -1 penalty to the attack action.
 If the defense action fails, the attack penalty may be lifted by taking 1 to resistence.
 A manoeuvring character may put his efforts on outsmarting the target for a +1 manoeuvre bonus by advancing a -1 defence penalty.
 Again, if the manouvering fails, the defense penalty may be lifted by taking 1 to resistence.